alacrity-ai/shipwright-survivors/README.md

         text: tr`intro-briefing.line1|Greetings, Shipwright Second Class.
 Assessing your consciousness status...`, }
       ``` And then keep the other language definitions for intro-briefing.line1 in another file
-  - [x] Allow pause menu parameterization wherein the abandon mission button is greyed out during the first tutorial mission
       - [ ] Also allow Quitting directly from this menu if we're in electron
-  - [x] Clicking Resume on the pause menu does not free up input
-  - [x] Correct positioning of inPerson conversations
-  - [x] Add resolution select to settings menu
-  - [ ] Spending a passive point should have SATISFYING auditory and visual feedback
-  - [ ] Player death state
-  - [x] If ship builder menu is open during dialogue, they overlap.
-(Need to move dialogue right in this case)
   - [ ] Add click-to-move movement option (Instead of WASD)
-  - [x] Add warp in effect for spawning hostiles / player (maybe build up block by block dramatically?)
-  - [x] Block to block collisions
-  - [x] Make crosshair easier to see, lightup when firing or targetting an enemy
-  - [x] If the cockpit is the only remaining block on an enemy ship, it should be destroyed
-  - [x] HP bar, shield bar should be graphical and center bottom.
-Graphical hud needed.
-  - [x] AI Patrol State, right now all created enemies just bumrush player
   - [ ] Improve initial mission tutorial:
     - [ ] Handle block rotation, refinement, autoplace, and place explicitly (Lock buttons if needed, give blocks if needed)
     - [ ] Handle incident interaction, e.g. where spending entropium is a thing.
 Maybe a merchant incident.
     - [ ] Make better first boss.
 BUGS:
-  - [ ] Still a problem with orphaned halo lights.
-  - [ ] Skipping briefing menu doesn't countdown all items and give you the cores IF countdown has already begun
   - [ ] Post processing layer not properly invalidating on Resolution change (bloom is blurry on change)
-  - [ ] Fix setTimeout in CompositeBlockDestructionService: src/game/ship/CompositeBlockDestructionService.ts
-        Because it's using set Timeout, it continues to run even after the map is over.
-Need to use update loop.
-  - [x] Hunters are not seeking the player from across the map.
-They seem to just be patrolling.
-  - [x] Enemy lights seem to "persist" beyond enemy death, seems to be caused by going away from window and coming back?
-  - [x] CRITICAL: While Paused, particles continue to spawn at an alarming rate, causing intense FPS drop
-  - [x] Mission result menu does not scale with resolution
-  - [x] Planet Popping in and out of view when it's nearly offscreen but not completely
-  - [x] Dialogue misaligned after tutorial at 1080p in Hub?? or was it 1440p?
-    - [x] Reproduced on new game.
-Dialogue was rolling out aligned right, not aligned left.
-  - [x] Planets are different sizes and spatial coordinates in different resolutions when switching.
-I believe that the renderers need to re-cache the images.
-Use onresolution change cb.
-  - [x] Background is different size in different resolutions
   - [ ] Disabling Lighting in settings menu needs to clear lighting canvas
   - [ ] Enemy turrets aim toward mouse location.
 Only player ship should do that, enemy turrets should aim where they are facing.
-  - [x] If game is paused, wavespawner becomes misaligned.
-Even though displayed timer countdown pauses and resumes correctly, actual time gets thrown off.
-      E.g. if I pause on wave 1, wait a minute or so, then unpause, the waves won't spawn properly, in fact, if I pause for several minutes, and unpause, no waves spawn at all
-      - [x] Test this fix, verify by pausing on map start (after first wave has spawned, and before), waiting like 3 minutes, then unpausing and verifying all waves spawn.
-  - [x] Turret Firing Sound effect issue - redo logic of how turret SFX is played.
-Different turret timers causes only 1 sound to play
-  - [x] Shield Rendering regression - No longer showing shield aura circles or highlighted blocks
-  - [x] Turret firing: If a block is destroyed, the entire firing sequence is re-evaluated,
-       This is potentially inefficient, but more imporantly, it resets your firing cooldown.
-      So if you're having blocks destroyed while in combat, you might never be able to fire.
-      Turret system needs to be re-evaluated.
-  - [x] Significant performance degradation when destroying many blocks simultaneously.
-We need to batch this.
-  - [x] Significant performance degradation when damaging a group of blocks with Explosive lance

 ### Things to Explore:
   - [ ] "Town Portal" - Back to the planet?
-  - [x] Remove passive points, have Entropium be unlock currency?
-Or keep passive points and use entropium for everything else?
   - [ ] Add autofire option?
-  - [x] Instead of just being able to build all blocks gated by Entropium.
-    - [x] What about: Enemies just have a chance to drop blocks.
-In your ship builder menu, you can only build the blocks you have.
-E.g. if you loot 3 green hulls, you can build 3 green hulls, and a 3 will be over that block in the menu.
-    - [x] You can always build the low tier blocks.
-This way, what weapons you get, would be kind of random each round.
-        - [x] E.g. this allows for lots of different events, treasure goblin rewards, league mechnics in a map,
-        convoys that you ambush, treasure chests, etc, that might contain nice blocks.
-    - [x] Entropium now becomes a resource you would use for things in the meta game instead, passive unlocks,
-      more upgrades, etc.
-  - [x] Add autobuild option?

 ### Small Things:
   - [x] Turret shots vanish too fast, they should only vanish right at the end